-If you’re reading this, it probably won’t surprise you to know that a clutter-filled life leads to a stress-filled life.
+If you are reading this, it probably won’t surprise you to know that a clutter-filled life leads to a stress-filled life.
 You can never find what you need when you need it, which leads to mad dashes in the mornings and more messes to clean up at night.
 Unmanageable surroundings make us feel out of control in general.
-And clutter has an uncanny way of creeping itself into all areas of life–your home, at work, in the car…
+And clutter has an uncanny way of creeping itself into all areas of life–your home, at work, in the car… everywhere!

 Decluttering your life involves more than organizing and purging in your physical space, though.
 It requires a thoughtful approach to scheduling your time and prioritizing your tasks.